Yemen timeline

 2000 October - US naval vessel USS Cole damaged in al-Qaeda suicide attack in Aden.
 Seventeen US personnel killed.

-2001 February - Violence in run-up to disputed municipal polls and referendum, which back extension to presidential term and powers.
+2001 February - Violence in run-up to disputed municipal polls and referendum, which backs extension to presidential term and powers.

 2002 February - Yemen expels more than 100 foreign Islamic clerics in crackdown on al-Qaeda.

-2002 October - Al-Qaeda attacks and badly damages oil supertanker MV Limburg in Gulf of Aden ,killing one and injuring 12 crew members and costing Yemen dear in lost port revenues.
+2002 October - Al-Qaeda attacks and badly damages oil supertanker MV Limburg in Gulf of Aden, killing one and injuring 12 crew members, and costing Yemen dear in lost port revenues.

-2003 April - The 10 chief suspects in the bombing of the USS Cole escape from custody in Aden.
-Two are re-captured in 2004.

 Houthi insurgency